gofenris/gofenris.github.io/content/post/data-leadership-cohort.md

 New types of leaders are emerging to meet these challenges, but few resources are available to inform governance, stewardship and long-term responsible leadership in data-centric missions and ventures.

 **Aspiration, Digital Public, and Fenris are announcing the Data Leadership Cohort (DLC), an opportunity for these leaders to meet, learn, and build networks with each other.**

+The first-ever **Data Leadership Cohort** will provide an opportunity for emerging data leaders to meet, learn, and build connections with each other as they work through challenges and opportunities in governing data resources, designing data-intensive platforms, and procuring data systems.
+This group will explore Data Leadership in the broader context of Data Governance, recognizing that our work exists in an ecosystem.
+The cohort will employ a co-learning framework refined over the last 15 years.

 This is a small-group format for a practice-oriented peer learning group of 8-12 individuals.
 Over the course of 8 weeks, the group will prototype structures and processes for effective data governance by workshopping each other’s real-world cases.